Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Related works

 \section{Related works}

-Whatever the real application may be, somehow the general RPCA model needs to be subject to further assumptions for automatically removing the true target from the background.
-There have been some recent works that are developed to introduce a subspace basis dictionary in the general RPCA, either in the low rank or sparse component.
-For example, the generalized model of RPCA, named as the Low-Rank Representation (LRR) \cite{6180173}, uses the low rank part to incorporate a subspace basis dictionary, rather than self-representation, in contrast with ours.
-The major drawback in LRR is that the incorporated dictionary has to be constructed from the background and be pure from the target samples.
+Besides the generic RPCA and its variants discussed in Section \ref{sec:intro}, there have been other modifications of RPCA.
+For example, the generalized model of RPCA, named the low-rank representation (LRR) \cite{6180173}, allows the use of a subspace basis as a dictionary or just uses self-representation to obtain the LRR.
+The major drawback in LRR is that the incorporated dictionary has to be constructed from the background and to be pure from the target samples.
 This challenge is similar to our background dictionary $\mathbf{A}_b$ construction problem.
+If we use the self-representation form of LRR, the presence of a target in the input image may only bring about a small increase in rank (as discussed in Section \ref{sec:intro}) and thus be retained in the background.